mklilley/lilley.io/README.md

 ## Build site

-**Notes: The preferred way to build the site is to use continuous deployment.
+**Notes: The preferred way to build the site is to use continuous integration.
 See the `.github` folder for more details.**

 - Checkout the `dev` branch
 - Run `npm run build`